docsun silk

 How Colors Affect MOQ: A Practical Analysis of Craftsmanship and Process

 In many industries, especially in textile production and customization, we often encounter the requirement of a Minimum Order Quantity (MOQ).
-This requirement often leads to questions from clients when placing an order: Why do some products require a minimum quantity to be ordered?
-Why does my supplier always say it’s impossible to produce 20 pieces in one color or 10 colors with 20 pieces each?
-To address this, I’ve written a series of articles titled Why Customized Partnerships Have a Minimum Order Quantity: An Analysis of Multiple Influencing Factors
+This requirement often leads to questions from clients when placing an order: Why do some products require a minimum quantity?
+Why does my supplier say it’s impossible to produce 20 pieces in one color?

 Digital Printing Vs MOQ

-Taking digital printing for as an example, we know that during the operation of a printing machine, especially at the beginning, there is always a small amount of waste material due to the machine not running smoothly.
+Taking digital printing as an example, during the operation of a printing machine, especially at the beginning, there is always a small amount of waste material due to the machine not running smoothly.
 The causes of this situation may include:

-For these reasons, when customers request a small quantity for each color, especially in the case of multiple colors, the initial waste becomes a significant factor.
-The time and resources spent on stabilizing the machine for each color contribute to higher operational costs, making it impractical for suppliers to fulfill such small orders at a reasonable price.
+For these reasons, when customers request a small quantity for each color, especially with multiple colors, the initial waste becomes significant.
+The time and resources spent stabilizing the machine for each color contribute to higher operational costs, making it impractical for suppliers to fulfill such small custom printing orders at a reasonable price.

 Dyeing VS MOQ

 If we use dyeing processes instead of printing, the situation doesn’t improve significantly.
-Dyeing processes typically require large dye vats or other equipment.
-In small batch production which the quantity produced is relatively low, the time and cost required for equipment adjustments, dye mixing, cleaning, and startup still exist.
-These adjustments and the waste during the startup process (such as dye liquor consumption, idle machine time, etc.) are particularly noticeable in small batch production, significantly increasing the cost per unit of product.
+Dyeing processes typically require large dye vats.
+In small-batch production, the time and cost for equipment adjustments, dye mixing, and cleaning still exist.
+These adjustments and startup waste (like dye liquor consumption) are noticeable in small batches, significantly increasing the unit cost.

 Production Process VS MOQ